-Children’s books are not going address the grotesque, fatal imbalances in healthcare.
+Firstly, let’s be clear: children’s books are not going address the grotesque, fatal imbalances in healthcare.
 They’re not going to stop the police targeting children of colour as they go about their day.
 They’re not going to prove anything to the commission that wrote this report.

-This report feels like a huge backward step.
+In conclusion, this report feels like a huge backward step.
 We’ve learned to scrutinise society through the lens of pervasive racism.
 This report feels like a terrible misdiagnosis.
 When something is misdiagnosed, the wrong treatment is received.

 We don’t want to give it that power.

-We need it to galvanise us all into action.
+Instead, we need it to galvanise us all into action.